SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    :::image type="content" source="viva/get-started/actions/media-upload/img/picture-11.png" alt-text="this is picture 11.":::

-3. You can view the added web part.
+3. You can view the added web part on the page.

    :::image type="content" source="viva/get-started/actions/media-upload/img/picture-12.png" alt-text="This is picture 12.":::